vinceimbat/vinceimbat/content/thoughts/dream log.md

 [[2023-11-11]]: Claire exhumes Rem.
 But Rem has bones left.
 Not dust.

 [[2023-11-16]]: Days of storm.
 Then some signs of fair weather.
 But then out of nowhere, tornadoes: three of them.
 I saw from a window.
 I heard someone shout, "Aman Jehovah!"

+[[2024-01-27]]: I was given a role to fix the menu for a wedding of a JW friend as well as perhaps host the wedding.